 - Prof. emr.
 Dipl.
 Ing.
 Detlef Kammeier, Independent Consultant

 - Dipl.-Ing.
 Walter Koditek, Independent Consultant

 Definition Phase (2019-2021)

-The trans-disciplinarily developed Build4People products, such as the 1st edition of the touring exhibition “Green Buildings and Sustainable Urban Neighbourhoods” or the results of our surveys on urban quality of life, will be presented at several dissemination events.
-Intensive public relations campaigns, mainly via social media, will be launched in parallel to all activities.
+The trans-disciplinarily developed Build4People products, such as the 1st edition of the touring exhibition “Green Buildings and Sustainable Neighbourhoods” (link to Khmer language edition of Build4People exhibition) or the results of our surveys on urban quality of life, will be presented at several dissemination events.
+Intensive public relations campaigns, mainly via social media, will be launched parallel to all activities.